Call for Manuscripts

 Manuscripts should have a page count (poems only, not including title page, table of contents, acknowledgements, or other items) of 20 to 25 pages.

-Manuscripts should be submitted in rich text (.rtf) or Microsoft Word (.doc) format only.
+Manuscripts should be submitted in rich text (.rtf) or Microsoft Word (.doc or .docx) format only.
 Manuscripts submitted in another file format are not permitted and will be disqualified.
 Manuscript revisions are not permitted during the contest.

 The author’s name should not appear on the manuscript.